 “No, unfortunately this complacency has seeped into the general public.
 Most notably those in comfortable circumstances.
 So this is when we start to define comfortable circumstances—”

 The conversation ceased when the elder Broderick was summoned to the Emperor’s side.
-Broderick looked back at her as he walked away: “I do hope he’s wearing clothes.”
+Broderick, turning to walk away, paused: “I do hope he’s wearing clothes.”

 “And not tweeting?”

 Broderick chuckled nodding in the affirmative.
 “I genuinely enjoyed this conversation.
 It was refreshing and the most authentic chat I’ve had in a while.
 Other than with my son.
 Thank you.
 I hope we can continue it in the future.”
-He nodded to her in respect, turned, and left.
+He nodded to her in respect and walked off.

 Lucretia, aware she was being dissected as she moved across the room, felt one set of blue eyes sweep over her like a breeze cool and dry on a hot humid beach.
 This stoked the fires of her impudence.
 She stifled the shiver, straightened her spine and shaped her reality as best she could in the circumstances assigned to her.
 Given the aspersions thrown at her character universally, a distinct brand of pragmatism commanded vigilance over everything; too much caution, however, incited suspicion—the line betwixt fraught.
 True allies represented hope; little of both remained.
 Ethical boundaries fixed and adaptable depended on the circumstance when the circumstance itself was inherently diseased.